tingold/pgdog/docs/docs/configuration/users.toml/users.md

 ### `name`

 Name of the user.
-Clients that connect to pgDog will need to use this username.
+Clients that connect to PgDog will need to use this username.

 Default: **none** (required)